dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 * We find show that models develop an internal concept of nullability as they scale up and are trained for longer. ([@sec:probing])

-* We find that models begin to understand nullability in a local scope, satisfying many requirements of the python typechecker, before they start to understand how nullability flows across the program. ([@sec:grok], [@sec:results])
+* We find that models begin to understand nullability in a local scope, satisfying many requirements of the python typechecker, before they start to understand how nullability flows across the program. ([@sec:bench], [@sec:results])
-\AT{eventually we add the contribution about typing rules}

 # Overview